+PHYSICAL EDUCATION CLASSES

-PHYSICAL EDUCATION CLASSES.
-Before a student is permitted to participate in physical education classes, she must have her health history on file in the school office.
-The record of this must be on the appropriate form, with the parent's/quardian's signature.
+Before a student is permitted to participate in physical education classes, she must have her health history completed on FinalForms.
+Physical Education is a pass/fail class, and therefore MND has special rules for the course.

-The physical education dress requirements are as follows: MND physical education Columbia blue t-shirt, MND navy blue physical education shorts, socks, and athletic shoes.
-Sweatpants and sweatshirts with the physical education logo are also available; however, these are optional.
+The physical education dress requirements are as follows:

+- MND physical education Columbia blue t-shirt - MND navy blue physical education shorts - Socks and athletic shoes - Sweatpants and sweatshirts with the physical education logo are also available; however, these are optional.
 Please keep in mind that the classes occur in colder weather and the sweatshirts and sweatpants with the physical education logo are the only ones that are allowed to be worn during the colder months.

+Special Dress Regulations

-Special Dress Regulations: Any student not dressing more than six times during a PE course (or semester for weightlifting) because of inappropriate attire will receive a failing grade.
+Any student not dressing more than six times during a PE course (or semester for Workouts for Wellness) because of inappropriate attire will receive a failing grade.
 Written medical authorization is the only exception.

+Special Absence/Participation Regulations

-Special Absence/Participation Regulations: Any student absent, not participating, inappropriately participating, or missing physical education classes because of a physical condition/injury more than 10 times during a PE course (or semester for weightlifting) will be required to withdraw from the class and will not receive credit - with or without medical verification.
+Any student absent, not participating, inappropriately participating, or missing physical education classes because of a physical condition/injury more than 10 times during a PE course will be required to withdraw from the class and will not receive credit - with or without medical verification.

-REQUESTS FOR SCHOOL INPUT.
-Parents should submit any requests for school input from doctors, psychologists or other professionals to the student's guidance counselor or interventionist with written consent to release information to the designated professional.
+REQUESTS FOR SCHOOL INPUT

+Parents/guardians should submit any requests for school input from doctors, psychologists, or other professionals to the student's school counselor or interventionist with written consent to release information to the designated professional.